smhassanerfani/atex/README.md

 This is the respository for the ATex Dataset.

 ## Overview
 A benchmark for image textures analysis of water in different waterbodies.
+This texture analysis of water in different waterbodies contributes to the [ATLANTIS](https://github.com/smhassanerfani/atlantis) dataset.

 ## Dataset Statistics
 The current version of this dataset contains: